netgroup-polito/verefoo/README.md

 - stop-tomcat: it stops Apache Tomcat.

-***Troubleshooting***
+**Troubleshooting**

 - The neo4j embedded version must be greater or equal to 3.1.3 as specified in pom.xml file.
 The previous versions could not work correctly with Apache Tomcat because of a bug;

-- The location of the database can be edited by the neo4jDeploymentFolder field of Neo4jLibrary class in it.polito.neo4j.manager.
+- The location of the database can be edited by the neo4jDeploymentFolder field of Neo4jLibrary class in it.polito.neo4j.manager;

+- The ant task "init" downloads the com.mirosoft.z3 library, if you want to change the version of the library, modify the url in the task with the right version.
+Note that the versions earlier than 4.5 cannot work properly.